Xiaoyu42tan/UniClubs/README.md

 -------------------------------------------------------HOW TO USE----------------------------------------------

-When running our webapp, there are a few steps you must take in the terminal to enusre that it works as desired:
+When running our webapp, there are a few steps you must take in the terminal to ensure that it works as desired:

 npm install